loloyd/remove-from-recents/README.md

   `$ chmod +x ~/remove-from-recents/rfr`

 2. Optional: Edit rfr with xed, vi, nano or any text editor of your choice so as to make the automatic item removal utility more applicable to the end user.
 The row to edit is line 3, mostly the **.zaux** part.

 3. Optional: Make rfr available "anywhere".
 Use any of the following directions - a or b.

-  a.
-Add the following line to the end of the file `~/.bashrc`:
+    1. Add the following line to the end of the file `~/.bashrc`:

         `export PATH=$PATH:/home/$USER/remove-from-recents`

-  b.
-Copy the file `rfr` to `/home/$USER/.local/bin/.` or to `/home/$USER/bin/.` or to `/usr/local/bin` or
-    to whichever particular location specified in $PATH.
+    2. Copy the file `rfr` to `/home/$USER/.local/bin/.` or to `/home/$USER/bin/.` or to `/usr/local/bin` or to whichever particular location specified in $PATH.
 Use the following command to discover the value in $PATH.

         `$ echo $PATH`

 4. Test rfr.

-  a.
-Bring up a Recents view.
+    1. Bring up a Recents view.

         1. Right-click on the Super menu and click on **Preferences**.
 Under **Plugins** tab, check **Show recent documents plugin**.
 Your Super menu should now show Recents places and Recents list.

         2. Browse `recent:///` with Nautilus or Nemo or any of your file and folder explorer.

-  b.
-Fire up a console terminal and issue rfr with an argument and without an argument.
-An acceptable
-    and valid argument is actually a prefix to an item to be removed with its full and complete pathname.
+    2. Fire up a console terminal and issue rfr with an argument and without an argument.
+An acceptable and valid argument is actually a prefix to an item to be removed with its full and complete pathname.

 # Usage Instructions